Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Introduction

 \section{Introduction}

 Animals have limited access to calories, which constrains their brains' ability to expend energy to represent information.
 Additionally, energy budgets are inconsistent over the lifetime of an organism, which must adapt in times of scarcity while maintaining as much functionality as possible.
-Padamsey et al. have recently shown that under long-term calorie deprivation, mice lose the ability to discriminate fine-grained visual details while keeping coarser information, and that they do so with systematic changes in biophysical cell properties that result in a flattening\footnote{While the change is described in~\cite{padamsey2022neocortex} in terms of widening, firing rate homeostasis requires that peak firing rates drop in tandem with this change.
-This difference is significant: a Gabor that widens changes its preferred frequency, but a Gabor that flattens does not.} of neuronal tuning curves~\cite{padamsey2022neocortex}.
+Padamsey et al. have recently shown that under long-term calorie deprivation, mice lose the ability to discriminate fine-grained visual details while keeping coarser information, and that they do so with systematic changes in biophysical cell properties that result in a flattening of neuronal tuning curves~\citep{padamsey2022neocortex}.
 Perhaps surprisingly, this energy-saving strategy does not result in a significant change in spike counts, demonstrating the importance of firing rate homeostasis even when energy budgets are tight.

+{This energy-saving strategy motivates us to develop an analytical and simulation-grounded framework that describes how metabolically-stressed neurons can optimally change to produce noisier, cheaper spike trains rather than reducing their firing rates, consistent with Padamsey et al.'s empirical observations.
+Firing rate homeostasis under metabolic stress, along with direct but tractable accounting for ATP use, is the key to correctly modeling how real tuning curves change.
+The standard analytical approaches of limiting spike rates~\citep{ganguli2010implicit,wang2016efficient} can predict optimal populations under a single metabolic state, but fails to capture how codes adapt to changing conditions.}